kannankvs/md2/Command-Reference.md

 Note that the command list given in this document is just a subset of all possible configurations in SONiC.
 Please follow config_db.json based configuration for the complete list of configuration options.

+**Assumption**
+It is assumed that all configuration commands start with the keyword “config” as prefix.
+Any other scripts/utilities/commands  that need user configuration control are wrapped as sub-commands under the “config” command.
+Hence those scripts/utilities/commands are not explained in this document.
+TBD0: With this assumption, commands/scripts like "acl_loader", "crm", "sonic-clear",etc., are not in the scope in this document.

 # Basic Configuration And Show